-Seasonal Details: On the morning of British Summertime the terminal hour shall be
+Seasonal Details: On the morning of British Summertime the terminal hour shall be extended by one hour.
+For Hotel residents and guests 24 hours.

 Monday to Sunday: 23:00 to 05:00 Hotel residents & guests

 Seasonal Details: On the morning of British Summertime the terminal hour shall be extended by one hour for Hotel residents and guests - 23.00 to 05.00 hours.